About Us

 Neutral language

-We avoid fear-based language and try to never use language that promotes sense of urgency.
-Where terms like “low/moderate/high” are used, they are meant to summarize information in context, not to make absolute claims.
+We avoid using fear-based language or wording that creates unnecessary urgency.
+When we use terms like “low,” “moderate,” or “high,” they are meant only to summarize the information in context, not to make absolute claims.

 Traceable references

-Whenever possible, we include references so readers can check the original source.
-This could be in the form of direct links at the bootom of each igredient page or in explanation box of ingredients.
+Whenever possible, we include references so readers can check the original sources themselves.
+These may appear as direct links at the bottom of each ingredient page or within the explanation section for that ingredient.

 Updates & review dates

-Regulations and assessments can evolve.
-We aim to review content periodically and may display a “Last reviewed” date on ingredient pages.
+Regulations and scientific assessments can change over time.
+We review our content regularly and may show a “Last reviewed” date on ingredient pages to indicate when the information was last updated.

 About Scores and Classifications